phabee/coursera-getting-and-cleaning-data/CodeBook.md

 http://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.names
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 This codepage document extends the codepage document contained in the README.txt in the above mentioned zip.

+- Features are normalized and bounded within [-1,1].
+- Each feature vector is a row on the text file.

 License information is provided at the end of this document.

 ## The Processing Steps
 To obtain this Dataset, the following steps have been performed on the Source Data provided above: